 First, prepare your Curriculum Vitae (we recommend Europass CV (more information), choose an organization / enterprise, prepare a motivational letter and contact a representative of the organization.

 Some suggestions for where to look for the hosting organization / enterprise:

 - Independently seek places for traineeship (companies, organisations) which you are interested in (and which match your study programme)

 - In international databases (e.g. erasmusintern.org, trainingexperience, internship.muni.cz, iHipo, Leo-Net-JOEplus, ISPO, PLACEMENT-UK, NordStages, EAEC database, iAgora)

 Duration of Erasmus Traineeships

-Duration of the internship is from 2 to 4 months.
+Duration of the internship is from 2 to 6 months with a possible extension of the period.
 This includes from 120 to 160 working hours per month.
 Provided the student has successfully reached his traineeship goals, depending on the duration of traineeship, he/ she might be awarded ECTS credits (40 hours = 1.5 ECTS).

 N. B. Traineeship cannot start / end on weekends or national holidays.

 Every student who is selected in a competition and leaving as a participant of the Erasmus Traineeship Program receives the Erasmus Scholarship (except zero-grant scholarship recipients), which is allocated to cover the travel and accommodation expenses.
 However, it does not cover all mobility-related expenses.
 Also, students may travel with the Erasmus “Zero Grant”, which means they are not provided with funding from Erasmus, but are given the status of an Erasmus student (as well as all related privileges and responsibilities).
 The same student may receive grants for studying or being trained abroad totaling up to 12 months maximum per cycle of study.